- The mshtml.dll was not found error can be caused by corrupted registry or malware infection.

 - Click the Start button.

-- Type System Restore in the search bar and press the Enter button.
+- Type System Restore in the search bar and select Create a restore point.

-- Now, enter your password if asked and follow the on-screen steps to choose a restore location.
+- Enter your password if asked and follow the on-screen steps to choose a restore location.

 - Finally, restore your PC.